-Last summer Tony Foster, editor of the previously cancelled Comic Scene magazine contacted me about contributing to a new project he was putting together.
+Last summer the editor of the previously cancelled Comic Scene magazine contacted me about contributing to a new project he was putting together.
 Comic Scene: History of Comics is a new, ambitious partwork magazine series which aims to eventually cover 100 years of worldwide comics history.
 Hence its name, really.
 Each 60-page magazine is dedicated to one particular year and the 1986 volume has a certain title mentioned right on its front cover.

 I was thrilled to be given the chance to write about my favourite comic in an actual printed publication.
 But pretty much as soon as I agreed I realised the size of the task ahead.
-OiNK had a huge range of content over its two-and-a-half year run, from a vast selection of regular and semi-regular characters to one-offs and spoofs that changed from issue to issue.
+OiNK had a huge range of content over its two-and-a-half year run, from a vast selection of regular and semi-regular characters to one-offs and spoofs that changed from issue-to-issue.
 The behind-the-scenes shenanigans were just as fascinating too.
 How was I going to sum this all up within the tight word limit?

 So OiNK’s creation, it’s unique team of contributors, its characters, strips and its place in comics history are all covered in just a few pages and I’m really pleased with the final result.
-Past articles I’ve read always seem to focus on it being top-shelved in WHSmith or the fact it had some rude jokes.
+Past articles I’ve read always seemed to focus on it being top-shelved in WHSmith or the fact it had some rude jokes.
 But I wanted to write a proper overview of the whole shebang.
 I even made sure to put to rest a few myths about the comic too (only to have one resurface in the magazine’s editorial, unfortunately).

-It was great fun writing this piece for Comic Scene and it’s available now to buy.
+It was great fun writing this piece and it’s available now to buy.
 At the time of writing four volumes have been released (1950, 1977, 1984 and 1986) and I also contributed some images for another author’s article on Transformers from Marvel UK.
 To purchase any of these just head to the magazine’s online shop where print and digital versions are available individually and in bundles, or as part of a comics club with a monthly membership fee instead.